andrewharvey/srtm-stylesheets/README.md

 You will need a PostgreSQL database set up somewhere with the PostGIS extensions installed.

-Then make sure you set your [PG* environment variables](http://www.postgresql.org/docs/current/static/libpq-envars.html) (especially PGDATABASE which is required), then run,
+Then make sure you set your [PG* environment variables](http://www.postgresql.org/docs/current/static/libpq-envars.html), for example,

+    export PGDATABASE=srtm

+then run,

     ./scripts/05-contour-tiles.sh lon0 lon1 lat0 lat1